 Breathing pauses can last from a few seconds to minutes.
 They may occur 30 times or more an hour.
 After the pause, normal breathing will resume with a snort or choking sound.

-Sleep Apnea tends to affect men over the age of 40, but it can hit people of all ages.
-Furthermore, those that suffer from sleep apnea have also been known to have:
+Did you know that Sleep Apnea tends to affect men over the age of 40, but it can hit people of all ages?

 Obstructive Sleep Apnea Outcomes

 It is important to treat apnea as it can cause serious sleep disorders that can lead to significant heart problems.
 According to a recent article by Sleep & Breathing, quoted on the HuffingtonPost, people with untreated, severe OSA are more than two times more likely to die from heart disease.